ARC-Lab-UF/intel-training-modules/RTL/exercises/mmio_fib/README.md

 # Introduction

 This example illustruates a simple AFU that implements a Fibonacci calculator.
-Software running on the host processor sends...ADDLATER.

-To complete the exercise, the user must create a 64-bit adder with registered inputs and outputs that should be memory mapped for communication of CCI-P.
-The software should then write to the input registers of the adder and read from the output register over CCI-P to perform a number of add operations.
+Software running on the host processor sends an input *n* to the AFU, which specifies the which Fibonacci number to calculate.
+The software then sends a *go* signal to the AFU, and then continuously reads a *done* signal until the AFU has completed.
+Upon completion, software reads the result from the AFU.
+All communication is handled over MMIO.

-To perform the exercise, use the code in the [code directory](code/).
-All RTL modifications should be made in [code/hw/afu.sv](code/hw/afu.sv).
+To complete the exercise, the user must implement the corresponding memory map that implements the communication described above.
+All memory map functionality should be made in [code/hw/memory_map.sv](code/hw/memory_map.sv).

+After implementing the memory map, the user should complete the exercise by creating the Fibonacci calculator within [code/hw/fib.sv](code/hw/fib.sv).
+No other files need to be modified.

 Search the comments for TODO statements that explain what needs to be done.
 Do the same for the software by completing the TODO statements in [code/sw/main.cpp](code/sw/main.cpp).

-Note that this example is purely for explanation of how to create AFUs.
-An AFU that simply implements an adder would be very inefficent compared to just doing the addition in software.

 [A completed solution is available in solution/](solution/) for comparison once the user has completed the exercise.